MENTORS in CS

 Our team has developed several tools to support a structured mentoring process aligned to the CSTA Standards for CS Teachers.
 Tools include a self-reflection, relationship building structures, partnership agreement, goal setting templates, example goals, and mentoring meeting logs.

 We seek high school CS teachers to participate in the mentorship program.
-Currently, our program is limited to teachers in Wisconsin, but we plan to expand to CSTA New Jersey and the Black Affinity Group in 2024-25.
+Our program currently supports teachers in CSTA’s Black Affinity Group, CSTA New Jersey, and CSTA Wisconsin Dairyland.

 New to teaching CS, and interested in professional growth, collaboration, and community building